-Certificate Authorities explained
+Certificate authorities explained

-Browser and Operating System vendors can’t possibly validate ownership of all websites on their own, so they delegate that to a number of trusted CAs.
+Browser and operating system vendors can’t possibly validate ownership of all websites on their own, so they delegate that to a number of trusted CAs.
 All CAs must have processes and checks in place to ensure certificates are only issued to the rightful owner of a domain.

-A fake Certificate Authority
+A fake certificate authority

-What is a HTTPS certificate
+What is an HTTPS certificate?